Phase coding semi-quantum key distribution system based on the Single-state protocol: Introduction

-In 2007, Boyer et al. introduced the first semi-quantum key distribution protocol (BKM07) in Refs.\cite{RN241} and proposed the concept of semi-quantum key distribution (SQKD).
-Since then, various semi-quantum key distribution protocols have been proposed\cite{RN744, RN668, RN420, RN474, RN545, RN773, RN2172, RN588}.
-In 2009, Boyer et al. proposed “QKD with classical Alice” in Refs.\cite{RN744}, and Zou et al. proposed the Single-state protocol in Refs.\cite{RN668}.
-The Single-state protocol requires only one quantum state preparation and holds a higher application value.
-Subsequently, the semi-quantum model expanded into areas such as quantum secret sharing (QSS)\cite{RN676, RN675}, quantum secure direct communication (QSDC)\cite{RN657}, quantum key agreement (QKA)\cite{RN646}, and quantum authentication\cite{RN613}, evolving into semi-quantum cryptography.
-Regarding the security of SQKD, Boyer et al. introduced the concept of robustness in Refs.\cite{RN241}.
-In 2014, Krawec et al. pointed out that collective attacks in single-state SQKD can be regarded as restricted attacks\cite{RN771}.
-Subsequently, Krawec demonstrated the theoretical security of multi-state SQKD\cite{RN764} and further proved in 2016 that SQKD can theoretically achieve high noise tolerance and similar security characteristics as QKD\cite{RN762}.
-In 2018, the security of Single-state SQKD protocols was proven\cite{RN759}.
-In 2022, Mi et al. conducted a security analysis on the PNS attack problem caused by multi-photon pulses in semi-quantum protocols\cite{RN686}.
-In 2023, Dong et al. proposed a decoy state construction scheme for the four-state SQKD protocol\cite{RN1761}.
+Quantum key distribution (QKD) allows the sharing of a string of random keys between legitimate users, with security guarantees provided by the principles of quantum mechanics: eavesdropping on the key distribution process will be detected.
+Currently, QKD has reached the stage of practical application, and its application over fiber and free space has been validated by numerous experiments\cite{RN95, RN473, RN474, RN475, RN476, RN477, RN478, RN94}.
+In 2007, Boyer et al. proposed the concept of semi-quantum key distribution (SQKD)\cite{RN149}, and this is called the BKM07 protocol.
+SQKD allows one party to perform only classical operations, thereby reducing the quantum resource requirement in the key distribution process.
+If SQKD can reduce the requirements for quantum resources, then it will have unique application prospects and value.
+Since 2007, various semi-quantum key distribution protocols have been proposed\cite{RN158, RN151, RN480, RN481, RN482, RN228, RN483, RN150}.
+In 2009, Boyer et al. further based on randomized SQKD protocol and measuring retransmitting the SQKD, proved their robustness\cite{RN158}, and Zou et al. proposed the Single-state protocol \cite{RN150}.
+The Single-state protocol prepares only one quantum state, which holds a higher application value.
+Subsequently, the semi-quantum model expanded into areas such as quantum secret sharing (QSS)\cite{RN484, RN485}, quantum secure direct communication (QSDC)\cite{RN486}, quantum key agreement (QKA)\cite{RN487}, and quantum authentication\cite{RN488}, evolving into semi-quantum cryptography.
+Regarding the security of SQKD, Boyer et al. introduced the concept of robustness\cite{RN149}.
+In 2014, Krawec et al. pointed out that collective attacks in single-state SQKD can be regarded as restricted attacks\cite{RN489}.
+In 2018, the security of Single-state SQKD protocols was proven\cite{RN490}.
+In 2022, Mi et al. conducted a security analysis on the Photon-Number Splitting (PNS) attack problem caused by multi-photon pulses in semi-quantum protocols\cite{RN225}.
+In 2023, Dong et al. proposed a decoy state construction scheme for the four-state SQKD protocol\cite{RN227}.